 Amplifying Marginalized Voices: Postcolonial Literature and Creative Writing

-In this project the student crafted their own story with about their experience being queer and marginalized by society.
+Lily crafted their own story about their experience being queer and marginalized by society.
 This was the culmination of a close study into post-colonial literary works written by African, Caribbean, and Polynesian writers.
-Lily was particularly inspired one story they studied “House of Skin”, and their own creative writing is largely inspired by this work.
-Lily subsequently also created a piece of digital art to accompany her story.
-The painting she did is featured on the right.
+Lily was particularly taken by one story they studied “House of Skin”, which has largely inspired their own creative writing.
+They subsequently created a piece of digital art to accompany their story.
+The painting Lily did is featured on the right.